A Great Day in Harlem

-The scene portrayed is something of an anachronism, as by 1957 Harlem was no longer the "hotbed" of jazz it had been in the 1940s, and had "forfeited its place in sun" to 52nd Street in Midtown Manhattan.
-Many musicians who were formerly resident in the area had already moved to middle class parts of New York, or did so shortly thereafter.
+The scene portrayed through Kane’s photograph is something of an anachronism, as by 1957 Harlem was no longer the "hotbed" of jazz it had been in the 1940s, and had "forfeited its place in sun" to 52nd Street in Midtown Manhattan.
+Many musicians who were formerly resident in the area had already moved to middle-class parts of New York, or did so shortly thereafter.
 Kane himself was not that certain who would turn up on the day, as Esquire staff had merely issued a general invitation through the local musicians' union, recording studios, music writers, and nightclub owners.

-In 2018, a book was published to mark the 60th anniversary of the event, with forewards by Quincy Jones and Benny Golson, and an introduction by Kane's son, Jonathan.
+In 2018, a book was published to mark the 60th anniversary of the event, with forewords by Quincy Jones and Benny Golson, and an introduction by Kane's son, Jonathan.

+Following the death of Benny Golson in September 2024, Sonny Rollins is the last living adult musician featured in the photograph.
+Interviewed for a December 2024 article in The New York Times, Rollins gave his view of the photograph's significance at that time, when racism and segregation was pervasive: "It just seemed like we weren't appreciated ... mainly because jazz was a Black art.
+I think that picture humanized a lot of the myth of what people thought jazz was."